Ban Lead Paint

 Background

-ESDO has been working since 2008 from awareness-raising activities to policy advocacy on the issue of ‘Ban Lead Paint‘ in Bangladesh.
-In 2013 & 2015, ESDO with IPEN and EU funding had done rigorous researches and studies.
+ESDO has been working since 2008, from awareness-raising activities to policy advocacy on the issue of ‘Ban Lead Paint‘ in Bangladesh.
+In 2013 & 2015, ESDO with IPEN and EU funding, conducted rigorous research and studies.

 According to the national report of ESDO on “Lead in Paint- 2013”; within this year leading paint brands in Bangladesh with a major market share had largely stopped producing paints containing more than 600 parts per million (ppm) lead.